 This is just one example of hundreds that show how sons of the kingdom are reaching out with goodness seasoned with graciousness.

 While being treated for lung cancer, our brother continued informal conversations about sonship with doctors, nurses and patients at the various hospitals he visited.
 These men and women are likewise becoming empowered sons of the kingdom.
 Many tell us that their newfound or newly strengthened relationship with the Father has made them better doctors, better nurses and better caretakers.
-Some of their comments are posted on Emails From Our Visitors.
 We received a recent report that sonship is favorably infecting the medical community nationwide, especially among doctors who practice in the area of cancer and cancer research.
-(And to those who have inquired, our brother is mightily recovering.
-The cancer is in complete remission and he will soon complete his physical therapy so he can get back to the full time ministry.)

 This ministry that began with volunteering to feed the homeless in one community has grown and positively impacted the work in recovery missions, hospitals and churches around the world.
 Pastors and counselors who learned of the success of the ministry of sonship are duplicating this ministry in their missions and churches.
 And those who were treated for various addictions at the missions carry the message of sonship to their communities and churches.
 We are told that missionaries from differing religions take printouts of the articles on this website into the jungles of Africa, the outbacks of Australia, and the war-torn areas in the Middle East.
 At present, due to the dangerous conditions surrounding Christians in many of these area, we cannot publicly share specifics about this ministry.
 But we can say with absolute confidence that the plain and open teachings of Jesus are uplifting Christians and non-Christians all over our planet.